lisaong/adl/SMDL/Day2/lessons/task1/task.md

 Note: besides a sequence of integers, other representations include binary, word count, and tfidf.

 The following settings are most commonly used:
-- num_words: limits the size of the vocabulary.
+- num_words: if set, only returns the most common (`num_words-1`) words for each sequence.
+"Most common" is determined globally.
 - lower: whether to convert to lower-case

 These are the default settings: